 11. Proof your messages.
 Take an extra few seconds and make sure you don’t have any misspellings or improper language.
 Be proud of the messages you send.

 12. Get to the point.
-Since a text message is limited to a small number of words, get to the point in your message and keep it from spilling over into another message.
+Since a text message is limited to a small number of words, get to the point of your message and keep it from spilling over into another message.
 If you have a lot to share, consider picking up the phone or sending an email.

 14. Watch your tone.
 Make sure you pay close attention to the tone of your message.
 If you are upset about something, pick up the phone and call the person.

 15. Return text messages.
 If someone sends you a text, they expect a response in a reasonable period of time.
 Show that you are a responsible person by returning all messages in a timely manner.

 16. Don’t send a text after leaving a message.
 As a general rule, if you call someone, you should always leave a message.
 After leaving a message, don’t follow up with a text message unless it is URGENT.
 Consider that your call interrupted them once.
 You don’t want your text to interrupt them a second time.